 Peder Wallenberg took over Refanut from his father in the mid 70's.
 After a few successful entries in Gotland Runt he took Refanut first to the Mediterranean and then across the Atlantic to the Caribbean.
 During the 80's and 90's she alternated between the Baltic and the Med with a few race appearances here and there.

-Her current owners (five of Peder's sons) have been racing her in the Baltic since 2005 with one excursion to England for the 2015 Fastnet Race.
+Her current owners (five of Peder's sons) have been racing her in the Baltic since 2005 with excursions to England for the Fastnet Race in 2015 and 2021.